vaniarya/Smart_Traffic_Management_System/README.md

 # Smart Traffic Management System

-An AI-powered intelligent traffic control system that predicts congestion using Machine Learning and dynamically adjusts signal timings through a Java-based control module.
+An AI-powered traffic management platform that predicts road congestion using Machine Learning and visualizes traffic conditions through an interactive web dashboard with real-time maps and heatmaps.

+The system integrates Machine Learning, APIs, and a Java-based signal control simulation to demonstrate how intelligent systems can optimize traffic signal timings and reduce congestion.

 ---

 ## Project Overview

 Traditional traffic signals operate on fixed timers, which often leads to unnecessary waiting time, fuel wastage, and traffic congestion.

-This project simulates a **Smart Traffic Signal System** that adapts to real-time traffic conditions using Machine Learning and automation.
+This project simulates a Smart Traffic Management System that predicts congestion using Machine Learning and dynamically adjusts signal timings.
+It also includes a web-based dashboard to visualize traffic conditions and predicted congestion on an interactive map.

-It demonstrates a complete end-to-end workflow:
+The project demonstrates a complete end-to-end workflow:

-**ML Model → REST API → Java Control System → Adaptive Signal Timing**
+ML Model → FastAPI REST API → Java Control System → Web Dashboard

 ---

 ## Features

-* Predicts traffic density (**Low / Medium / High**)
+- Predicts traffic density (Low / Medium / High)
-* Real-time prediction API using FastAPI
+- Real-time prediction API using FastAPI
-* Dynamic signal timing based on congestion level
+- Dynamic signal timing based on congestion level
-* Java-based traffic signal simulation
+- Java-based traffic signal simulation
+- Web dashboard for traffic visualization
+- Interactive map displaying traffic conditions
+- Heatmap visualization of predicted congestion
-* End-to-end integration of ML with control logic
+- End-to-end integration of ML, API, backend logic, and frontend visualization

 ---

 ## Tech Stack

 ### Machine Learning

-* Python
+- Python
-* Scikit-learn
+- Scikit-learn
-* Pandas
+- Pandas
-* Joblib
+- Joblib

 ### Backend / API

-* FastAPI
+- FastAPI
-* Uvicorn
+- Uvicorn

 ### Control System

-* Java
+- Java
-* Java HTTP Client
+- Java HTTP Client

+### Frontend
+- React
+- JavaScript
+- HTML
+- CSS

+### Maps and Visualization
+- Map APIs
+- Traffic Layer
+- Heatmap Visualization

 ---

 ## How It Works

-1. Traffic input data is sent to the FastAPI server.
+1. Traffic input data is collected from the web interface.

+2. The data is sent to the FastAPI backend.

-2. The Machine Learning model predicts traffic density.
+3. The Machine Learning model predicts traffic density.

-3. The Java application calls the API and receives the prediction.
+4. The Java application calls the API and retrieves the prediction.

-4. Signal timing is adjusted dynamically based on congestion level.
+5. Signal timing is adjusted dynamically based on congestion level.

-5. The traffic signal cycle is simulated accordingly.
+6. The web dashboard displays traffic conditions and predicted congestion using map visualizations.

 ---

 ## Running the Project

-### 1- Start the ML API
+### 1. Start the ML API

 Navigate to the ML service folder and run: